Gaileen/odin_weather_app/README.md

 Current status - required functionality is finished.
 Just need to restyle:
-    1. Page's responsiveness
-    2. Images so that they fit in their containers
+    1. Reformat weather text.
-    3. Dates (display the day and bold it).
+    2. Dates (display the day and bold it).
+    3. Generate different smiskis for each day container.
+    4. Reformat search bar/button coloring.